Macmod/godap/README.md

 You can also change the address of your proxy using the `l` keybinding.

+For more usage information & examples check the [Wiki](https://github.com/Macmod/godap/wiki)

 ## Flags

 * `-u`,`--username` - Username for bind